In the folds of the Central Limit Theorem: L\'evy walks, large deviations and higher-order anomalous diffusion: Introduction

 In this article we consider the statistical properties of random motions, possessing bounded propagation velocity and linear asymptotic scaling of the mean square displacement.
 Despite the fact that these processes are usually classified as {\em regular diffusion}, we show that anomalies in their statistical properties arise when higher-order moments are considered.
 These anomalies are in one-to-one relation to the convergence properties of the density function of sums of independent random variable towards the normal distribution.
 In this respect, we propose a new class to which these processes should be referred to.

 Natural candidates for this analysis are represented by L\'evy Walks (LWs) \cite{lw1,lw2}.
 By definition, these processes possess a bounded propagation velocity and are characterized by a prescribed probability density of the transition times $T(\tau)$ \cite{lw3}.
 In the literature, the focus has been so far almost exclusively on the case where the second-order moment of $T(\tau)$ is unbounded.
-This in fact provides a classical example of violation of the assumptions underlying the CLT, thus leading to anomalous diffusion \cite{lw2,schmiedeberg,lw3,lw4,lw_barkai,fouxon17,miron20}.
+This in fact provides a classical example of violation of the assumptions underlying the CLT, thus leading to anomalous diffusion \cite{lw2,schmiedeberg,lw3,lw4,lw_barkai,fouxon17,vezzani19,miron20}.
 For the resulting processes in this case, the concept of an infinite density has been introduced to describe the long-term properties of the probability density function \cite{lw4,lw_barkai}, and interesting connections with the deterministic Lorentz gas model have been explored \cite{zarfaty18,fouxon20}.
+Alternatively, these properties can also be obtained from the big jump principle, capturing rare events beyond traditional CLTs \cite{vezzani19}.

 However, LWs exhibiting a long-term scaling of the mean square displacement that is linear in time, which we call Einsteinian, have been rather overlooked.
 They have been discussed in only few articles (e.g., \cite{rebenshtok16}), despite the fact that they are characterized by peculiar features as regards the scaling of the generalized moments.
 These depend generically on the convergence properties of the distribution tails.
 Reference~\cite{wang20} studies this case in connection with a two-state model of a random walk consisting of the stochastic superposition of a LW and a Brownian motion process.